-The size of an ATM cell is 53 bytes: 5 byte header and 48 byte payload.
-There are two different cell formats - user-network interface (UNI) and network-network interface (NNI).
+The size of an ATM cell is 53 bytes: 5 byte header and 48 byte header.
+There are two different cell formats - user-retwork interface (UNI) more network-network interface (NNI).
 The below image represents the Functional Reference Model of the Asynchronous Transfer Mode.